who-biz/verus-pbaas/README.md

 This allows us to create IDs on `chips10sec`'s mineable blockchain, and also allows us to create subIDs within the token's namespace.
 SubIDs have the added benefit of greatly reduced registration costs compared to IDs on the parent chain.

-Below, we'll create a token called `cashiers` on the `chips10sec` blockchain.
+Below, we'll create a token called `poker` on the `chips10sec` blockchain.
 This token is 100% arbitrary, coins should have no real value, and we will only be using it for recording certain game data for Chips.

 1. Register name commitment and identity in the same fashion as on `vrsctest` blockchain.
 This time we perform the operation on `chips10sec`:

 ```
-./verus -chain=chips10sec registernamecommitment cashiers RYQbUr9WtRRAnMjuddZGryrNEpFEV1h8ph
+./verus -chain=chips10sec -testnet registernamecommitment poker RYQbUr9WtRRAnMjuddZGryrNEpFEV1h8ph
 ```

 The response should look the same as before, with a different value for "parent":

 ```
 {
-  "txid": "007d80c218df11f8ee2b62963fdff5304383f4271674e781aa0962a81accae9d",
+  "txid": "20514cc5ee44e3657307e150d83630fb664f20565c7bd1446cb871db08981bb3",
   "namereservation": {
     "version": 1,
-    "name": "cashiers",
+    "name": "poker",
     "parent": "iLThsqsgwFRKzRG11j7QaYgNQJ9q16VGpg",
-    "salt": "09efdd011639e1287f875004d00f62f07fd0f37c9ee811ae5bf1ac949b692347",
+    "salt": "263d3ce1b68ba5259247052b09f2687a3ade9b204369b9231baca3eb4a61e0bb",
     "referral": "",
-    "nameid": "i6CS9ewyp4oWozG2eceXPk3uSHg3dihdPg"
+    "nameid": "i6gViGxt7YinkJZoubKdbWBrqdRCb1Rkvs"
   }
 }
 ```